Click on a link in our activities table below or scroll down to find an activity of interest.

 The San Diego Fly Fishers meet on the first Monday of each month at the Southwestern Yacht Club in Point Loma (see map).
-Meetings open with a "Bull Session" at 7 P.M. followed at 7:30 by announcements and then the evening’s speaker; show up a little earlier to enjoy the SWYC's restaurant and bar.
+Meetings start at 6:30 with a few announcements and then the evening’s speaker.
+Feel free show up early to meet with club member and to enjoy the SWYC's restaurant and bar.

 In addition to presentations by guides on "Blue Ribbon" trout waters, we have experts on fly fishing for other species, conservation efforts and fly fishing techniques.
 The meetings are open to the public.
 Click here to find out about the speaker at the next monthly meeting!

 Free Fly Casting Lessons

 Every Sunday SDFF offers a free flycasting clinic at Lake Murray.
 The clinic begins promptly at 9AM.
 Plan to arrive a little early so you won't miss the beginning of the clinic.
 You can use your own equipment or borrow club equipment from one of the certified instructors.
 SDFF is very proud that it is one of the few clubs in the country that offers this service free to the general public.